xclemence/dependencies-graph-services/README.md

 ## Package

 This project generates two packages.
-They are available from the package page.
+They are available from the [package][github-package] page.
 - docker container for APIs
 - NuGet package for DTOs assembly